ehildt/acap/README.md

 A simple and convenient way to dynamically provide and distribute content to your clients and services ;)

 The **Adaptive Content Aggregation Proxy** `ACAP` is a system designed to provide and distribute client- and service-related content in a dynamic, adaptable, responsive and automated manner.
-It responds to changing needs and preferences in real-time, ensuring a flexible and responsive distribution process.

-The `ACAP` aims to enhance user engagement by delivering timely, relevant, and diverse content through its platform or channels.
+It responds to changing needs and preferences in real-time, ensuring a flexible and responsive distribution process. `ACAP` is an excellent choice for applications seeking to enhance user engagement by delivering timely, relevant, and diverse content through its platform or channels, providing a CMS-like experience.

 `possible other definitions:`